Skip to main content

 Your next steps

 With semantic search, your site doesn’t just return results; it delivers answers.
-Squiz Conversational AI Search (powered by Squiz Funnelback) brings this capability to your organization.
+Squiz Conversational Search (powered by Squiz Funnelback) brings this capability to your organization.

 And to help you maximize the success of this AI implementation, we offer a dedicated consultancy framework that supports content readiness, smooth implementation of conversational tools, and continuous improvement over time.